PandaStdio/launch-tracker/README.md

-# Upcoming Rocket Launchs Website
+# Upcoming Rocket Launches Website

 This is a learning project to become more familiar with the following technologies:
 - React